© WFP/Lionel de Coninck

 Situated on the North Atlantic coast of West Africa, Sierra Leone is small but densely populated.
-The country ranks close to the bottom of the Human Development Index, it is one of the poorest countries in the world with more than half of its population lives on less than US$ 1.90 a day.
+Ranked 179 out of 188 countries in the 2017 Human Development Index, it is one of the poorest countries in the world with more than half of its population surviving on less than US$ 1.90 a day.
 Since the signing of the peace agreement in 2002, it has been recovering from a 11-year war that destroyed the national infrastructure and basic social services.

-Just over half of the country’s land area is suitable for crop production on a sustainable basis, but less than 15 per cent of this arable land is currently under cultivation.
+Nearly three-quarters of the country’s land area is suitable for crop production on a sustainable basis, but less than 15 per cent of this arable land is currently under cultivation.
 Agricultural output and development are constrained by labour shortages, lack of agricultural equipment, poor quality seeds and high post-harvest losses.

 Deforestation, land degradation and climate change have also limited growth.
 Production of rice, the country’s staple food, has declined to such an extent that only 4 percent of farmers produce enough to meet their own needs.
 Most rice, therefore, is now imported, increasing vulnerability to price fluctuations.